 The development of the DSM-5 was surrounded by controversy and widely critiqued.
 Some critics argued that the new DSM, like those before it, would continue to expand diagnostic categories and, as a result, pathologize normality.
 Other critics expressed concerns about eliminating the diagnosis for ‘Asperger’s syndrome’ and the Task Force’s plan to narrow the criteria for autism.
 Ultimately, the Task Force created the category ‘autism spectrum disorder,’ and what was previously conceptualized as Asperger’s syndrome fell underneath this umbrella.

 In addition to criticism from both sides of the spectrum, the DSM-5 was heavily criticized by Robert Spitzer and Allen Frances, who were the primary developers of three previous editions of the DSM.
-Spencer was critical of the closed-door policy that the DSM-5 Task Force took to develop the new edition.
+Spitzer was critical of the closed-door policy that the DSM-5 Task Force took to develop the new edition.
 However, the two taskforces he had facilitated were also held in secrecy.
 Frances, like other critics, voiced concerns about the expansion of the definitions of mental illness.

 The controversy that accompanied the development of the newest edition of the DSM ultimately led to personal attacks and infighting in the psychiatric community.
-Although critiques by individuals like Spencer and Frances did not prevent the DSM-5 from being published, they did contribute to delaying publication and undermining its legitimacy.
+Although critiques by individuals like Spitzer and Frances did not prevent the DSM-5 from being published, they did contribute to delaying publication and undermining its legitimacy.

 The lack of leadership within the DSM-5 Task Force also led to differences in opinion among task force members themselves – with some promoting the loosening of criteria, like in removal of the bereavement exclusion in the diagnosis of major depressive disorders.
 In contrast, others argued for a tightening of criteria.
 As a result of the disorganization of the Task Force, an oversight committee was developed by the Board of Trustees of the APA, which was then followed up by a ‘Scientific Review Committee’ which reviewed all proposed changes and made suggestions to the APA President and Board of Trustees.